 "Quora, Youtube, Reddit"

 Content is generated by the users.
-But the users do not get paid neither do they pay.
+But the users get paid neither do they pay.
 Their reward is recognition for their content.
 An advertising business model is used within the model.
 The revenue is generated as per the same.
 A system of ranking based on 'likes' or popularity attracts the user base.